wp-plugins/logmytrip/readme.txt

 == Frequently Asked Questions ==

-Q.Can I upload pictures directly from my mobile and have them show up on a LogMyTrip map?
+= Can I upload pictures directly from my mobile and have them show up on a LogMyTrip map? =

-A.You can upload your pictures using Wordpress for iPhone, Android, Blackberry or Nokia.
+You can upload your pictures using Wordpress for iPhone, Android, Blackberry or Nokia.
 Geolocate your post using these apps and then it will show up on a LogMyTrip map.

-Q.Does the plugin read EXIF (latitude/longitude) data from my photo and use it to plot my location?
+= Does the plugin read EXIF (latitude/longitude) data from my photo and use it to plot my location? =

-A.It does on the <a href="http://www.LogMyTrip.co.uk">www.LogMyTrip.co.uk</a> site, but not using the plugin alone.
+It does on the <a href="http://www.LogMyTrip.co.uk">www.LogMyTrip.co.uk</a> site, but not using the plugin alone.

-Q.Can I create more than one trip on the <a href="http://www.LogMyTrip.co.uk">www.LogMyTrip.co.uk</a> website?
+= Can I create more than one trip on the <a href="http://www.LogMyTrip.co.uk">www.LogMyTrip.co.uk</a> website? =

-A.It's only one trip per user, but it's easy to create an additional user using an alternative email address, then use it to create another trip.
+It's only one trip per user, but it's easy to create an additional user using an alternative email address, then use it to create another trip.

-Q.Does the LogMyTrip plugin work with the Geolocation plugin?
+= Does the LogMyTrip plugin work with the Geolocation plugin? =

-A.The LogMyTrip plugin works with, but does not require, the Geolocation plugin.
+The LogMyTrip plugin works with, but does not require, the Geolocation plugin.

 Note: This plugin plots ALL posts that have associated geolocation information in date order for the default (post_author = 1) user.
 Points without geolocation data, or for other users, will not be plotted.
 However, you can switch to a different user by creating a cookie called 'tid' on the root of your site with a value equal to the ID required; e.g. Cookie: tid=4 for post_author 4.

+== Screenshots ==

+1. Example of the LogMyTrip map in use.

 == Changelog ==